Alexander Duff (Royal Navy officer): Naval career

-Duff joined the Royal Navy as a Midshipman in 1875.
+Duff joined the Royal Navy as a naval cadet in 1875.
 He was promoted Commander in 1897, and served in command of the destroyer HMS Bat in home waters from January 1898 to January 1900.
-In March that year, he was posted to the HMS Excellent for senior officers' gunnery course at the gunnery school based there.
+In March that year, he was posted to HMS Excellent for senior officers' gunnery course at the gunnery school based there.
 He was promoted to captain on 31 December 1902, and to rear-admiral in 1913.
 In 1905 he was appointed Naval Assistant to the Controller of the Navy.
 In 1909, he was given command of HMS Temeraire.
 He was Director of the Mobilisation Division at the Admiralty from 1912 through the start of the war.
 He served in World War I as Rear-Admiral (Second-in-Command) of the 4th Battle Squadron from 1914 to 1916, taking part in the Battle of Jutland in 1916, where he flew his flag in HMS Superb.
 He was transferred to the Fourth Battle Squadron after Jutland.

 He then became Director of the new Anti-Submarine Division at the end of 1916.
 Like the First Sea Lord, Admiral Jellicoe, Duff initially opposed the use of convoys.
 However, his efforts greatly reduced the destruction caused by the "underwater menace".
 In 1917 he became Assistant Chief of Naval Staff and then, from 1919, Commander-in-Chief, China Station.
 He retired in 1925.